 Maybe you prioritize comfort and support over grip and traction.
 In that case, you’re more interested in the insoles and footbeds that these two brands use.

-Keen uses their own metatomical footbed, which comes in many different versions – low arch, medium arch, and high arch footbeds.
+Keen uses its own metatomical footbed, which comes in many different versions – low arch, medium arch, and high arch footbeds.
 And they are usually replaceable, so you can take out the one you get inside your shoes, and put it in the footbed that you want.

 Merrell also uses a footbed of their own creation – Merrell M-Select FIT.
 It is actually an EVA-contoured footbed, which should provide you with plenty of heel and arch support.
 But they do not offer as many different choices as Keen does.